ESM support

 }

-The "esm": true option enables ESM-compatible output by adding the .js extension to the import statements in the generated files.
-For TypeScript, it also generates 2 sets of type definitions: one for the CommonJS build and one for the ES module build.
+For TypeScript, it also generates 2 sets of type definitions if the commonjs target is also enabled: one for the CommonJS build and one for the ES module build.

-It's recommended to specify "moduleResolution": "Bundler" and "resolvePackageJsonImports": false in your tsconfig.json file to match Metro's behavior (opens in a new tab):
+It's recommended to specify "moduleResolution": "bundler" and "resolvePackageJsonImports": false in your tsconfig.json file to match Metro's behavior (opens in a new tab):

 {